 Camping in Australia doesn't have to mean struggling with a tent.
 If you're planning a road trip around Australia and you don't want to have to rely on hotels, buying a caravan or camper trailer could be ideal – but which one?

-There's no easy answer, as it depends on the type of trip you're planning, your budget and the level of comfort you want.
-Here are the main reasons to consider both options when travelling around Australia on your own schedule.
+There is no easy answer, as it depends on the type of trip you're planning, your budget and the level of comfort you want.
+Here are some reasons to consider when travelling around Australia on your own schedule.

 Travelling Australia in a camper trailer

-Camper trailers are a popular choice for a budget Aussie road trip.
-Not only are they cheaper to buy than a caravan, they're also much lighter to tow.
-This improves fuel economy and means you don't have to hire a larger car.
+Camper trailers are a popular choice for a budget Aussie Road trip.
+Not only are they cheaper than buying than a caravan, but they are also much lighter to tow.
+This improves fuel consumption and means you don't need to hire a larger car.

-The smaller size of camper trailers means they can go to some places caravans can't, as well as being easier to handle on the road.
+The smaller size of camper trailers means they can access areas caravans are unable to, as well as being easier to handle on the road.
 However, the lack of storage space and toilet facilities could be a deal breaker for first-time campers.

 Travelling Australia in a caravan

-Caravans are a bigger investment than camper trailers, but owners will tell you they're worth it.
+Caravans are a bigger investment than camper trailers, but owners will tell you they are worth it.
 Their sturdier structure offers all-weather protection, safety and security, the privacy of a hotel room and the comforts of home.
-Higher-end models come with a range of luxury appliances for a five-star camping experience.
+Higher-end models can come with a range of luxury comforts for a five-star camping experience.

 The major downsides of a caravan are its bulk and weight.
 They need to be towed by a more powerful vehicle, which increases fuel costs, and more difficult routes may be inaccessible even in an off-road model.
-Parking and maneuvers such as reversing can also be a challenge in cities.
+Parking and reversing can also be a challenge in the city.